HPH-Fabrication-Addins/cinx-api-docs/source/includes/_catalog-updates.md

   - If no **status** parameter is included in the URL, the ALL option will be used by default
   - If the url uses the **NEW** parameter and there are no new updates, the api response will have an empty **rows** array
+  - Catalog Update files of **type=Update** should always be processed in chronological order starting with the earliest date.

 ## Download Update
 ### API Endpoint – Download a Catalog/App Update File